Problems registering on Windows Vista, 7,8,10, 11 etc?

 I Can Animate should be installed and registered to your computer using an account that has full admin access privileges.
 Once the installer has downloaded, you can run it.

-We recommend running the installer from the context menu and choosing the ‘run as administrator’ or similar option.
+We recommend and choosing the ‘run as administrator’ or similar option.

 The context menu is opened when you right click the setup application.
 A menu will appear and you should see the option in the menu.
 Its position, and the exact wording, is different in different versions of Windows.